OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 ## Topic _(optional)_

 Changes can sometimes address several topics at once, making it difficult to narrow the memos down to a clear issue.
 In such cases, **write separate memos for each topic**.
-To support splitting, the taxonomy below can help identify topics to group the changes into that should each warrant their own memo.
+To support splitting, the taxonomy below can help identify topics that each warrant their own memo.

 | Topic | Subtopics |
 |----------------------------|----------------------------------------------------------------------------------------------|